ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/01-Getting-Setup-On-Windows.md

 3. Click through the installer accepting all the default settings.

-4. Verify that Node  is installed by opening a terminal and typing
+4. Verify that Git is installed by opening a terminal and typing
     ```cmd
     git --version
     ```